SHELTER AND SAFE HOUSING

-Creating Sister Space: A Guide for Developing Tribal Shelter and Transitional Housing Programs Red Wind Consulting, Inc. is a guidebook published by Red Wind Consulting, provides guidance for considering the intent and spirit of your tribal shelter/transitional housing program.
-It discusses critical components such as advocacy, confidentiality, safety planning, challenging issues, and special populations.
-The operating structures created within shelter and transitional housing programs will go far to determine the tone of our work and Creating Sister Space provides a resource for tribal programs to develop their shelter/transitional housing program in a way that reflects tribal values and incorporates safety.
+Creating Sister Space: A Guide for Developing Tribal Shelter and Transitional Housing Programs, a guidebook published by Red Wind Consulting, provides guidance for considering the intent and spirit of your tribal shelter/transitional housing program.
+It discusses critical components such as advocacy, confidentiality, safety planning, and special populations.
+Creating Sister Space provides a resource for tribal programs to develop shelter/transitional housing programs in a way that reflects tribal values and incorporates safety.

-Navajo Nation: Giving “Voice” to Victims – The Future of Shelter Starting and Administering Shelters for Battered Women, this resource is a PowerPoint presentation describing how one tribe, the Navajo Nation, created this shelter for battered women.
-They describe the many challenges and how they overcame many of them while they maintained the vision of a safe space for the women and children.
+Giving “Voice” to Victims – The Future of Shelter Starting and Administering Shelters for Battered Women, by the Navajo Nation describes the challenges and how they overcame many of them while they maintained the vision of a safe space for the women and children.

 Are there helpful non-Native specific shelter and transitional housing resources?

-How to Start a Domestic Violence Shelter by Barbara Gibson is a web page that contains information on starting a domestic violence such as the importance of identifying a need, obtaining non-profit status, and opening a bank account.
+How to Start a Domestic Violence Shelter by Barbara Gibson contains information on starting a domestic violence shelter; such as the importance of identifying a need, obtaining non-profit status, and opening a bank account.
 It also contains links for additional resource information for non-profits.

-How to Set Up a Safe Home for Abused Women, this web page lays out 9 steps to establish a safe home for victims of domestic violence.
-This process entails finding a secure location, obtaining licensure, getting the right workers, obtaining funding, and networking with related agencies.
+How to Set Up a Safe Home for Abused Women, lays out 9 steps to establish a safe home for victims of domestic violence.
+This process entails finding a secure location, obtaining licenses, getting the right workers, obtaining funding, and networking with related agencies.

-Board of Directors Toolkit for Nonprofit Sexual Assault and Domestic Violence Organizations developed by the Iowa Coalition Against Sexual Assault this toolkit will assist the board of directors and staff at nonprofit domestic violence and sexual assault organizations in understanding the basic elements for building the capacity of their volunteer boards of directors.
-This toolkit provides a general summary of each element along with links to sample tools and resources that can be adapted to your specific organizational needs.
+Board of Directors Toolkit for Nonprofit Sexual Assault and Domestic Violence Organizations developed by the Iowa Coalition Against Sexual Assault.
+This toolkit will assist the board of directors and staff at a nonprofit domestic violence or sexual assault organization in understanding the basic elements for building the capacity of their volunteer boards of directors.
+It provides a general summary of each element along with links to sample tools and resources that can be adapted to your specific organizational needs.

-Transitional Housing for Survivors of Domestic Violence and Sexual Violence: Taking a Survivor-Center/Empowerment Approach developed by the American Institutes for Research looks at the interconnected concepts of rules reduction, voluntary, survivor-centered services, empowerment, and looks at how those concepts are implemented by victim services providers operating specialized transitional housing (TH) programs serving survivors of domestic and sexual violence.
+Transitional Housing for Survivors of Domestic Violence and Sexual Violence: Taking a Survivor-Center/Empowerment Approach developed by the American Institutes for Research looks at the interconnected concepts of rules reduction, voluntary survivor-centered services, empowerment, and how those concepts are implemented by victim services providers operating specialized transitional housing programs serving survivors of domestic and sexual violence.

-Rules, Restrictions and Resident Empowerment in Domestic Violence Shelter Design: An Exploration and Response this paper looks at the domestic violence shelters empowerment models that are designed to assist residents after they leave their abusers and sources suggest that victims of domestic violence who often have been controlled by their abusers can benefit from empowerment programs.
-Shields’ 1995 study on women’s empowerment processes identified three themes of empowerment: “1.
-The development of an internal sense of self.
-2. The ability to act based on their internal sense of self.
-3. A salient theme of connectedness”
+This paper looks at domestic violence shelters empowerment models that are designed to assist residents after they leave their abusers.
+Sources suggest that victims of domestic violence who have been controlled by their abusers can benefit from these empowerment programs.
+Shields’ 1995 study on women’s empowerment processes identified three themes of empowerment:

 Domestic Violence and Homelessness is web page on the U.S. Department of Housing and Urban Development exchange provides links and resources related to the intersection between intimate partner violence (IPV), housing instability, and homelessness, and seeks to ensure that survivors of domestic violence, dating violence, sexual assault, and stalking have access to safe and affordable housing.